spaxxomatic/esp8266_iot_node/README.md

 I use this as a replacement for the sonoff default firmware.
 A lot of work has been put into it to make it resilient to Wlan connection drops or MQTT error/disconnects.

-* Uses the ESPAsyncTCP stack by https://github.com/me-no-dev/ESPAsyncTCP, a damn good, fully asynchronous TCP library by Hristo Gochkov.
-I was not able to stablize the sw behaviour before switching from the standard ESP TCP stact to this one
+* Uses the ESPAsyncTCP stack by https://github.com/me-no-dev/ESPAsyncTCP, a damn well implemented, fully asynchronous TCP library by Hristo Gochkov.
+I was not able to stablize the sw behaviour before switching from the standard ESP TCP stack to this one
 * Nicely handles lost Wlan connections by trying to reconnect a couple of times and then rebooting in AP mode and presenting a configuration GUI
-* Detects MQTT server disconnects and tries to reconnect
+* Detects MQTT server disconnects and tries to reconnect periodically

 * In motion detection mode, the "ON" time is configurable via MQTT (see config section below)
-* Mode indication via the on-board LED - in normal mode, LED dim-blinks each 4 seconds
+* The on-board LED is used for healthcheck - in normal mode, LED dim-blinks each 4 seconds

 ### MQTT topics